Part one: The manufacturing of customized RFID tag

 The next step is the chip’s insertion in the antennas.
 This task is done in the bonding machines.
 There are various machines for manufacturing RFID technology, in Trace ID we are provided by the best manufacturers, in this case, the bonding and converting machines are from Mühlbauer.

-The antennas bobbin enters the bonding machine and the chips are attached in an exact point of each antenna in the bobbin by a resin called epoxide.
+The antennas bobbin enters to the bonding machine and the chips are attached in an exact point of each antenna in the bobbin by a resin called epoxide.
 When the bobbin gets out, it has become a bobbin of “dry inlays” this is how are named the antennas equipped with a chip.

 The dry inlay

 As we have already said, the dry inlay is the antenna equipped with a chip over a PET bobbin.
-It lacks adhesive and it doesn’t have the shape of a tag, so these dry inlays are not tags yet.
+It lacks adhesive and it doesn’t have the shape of a tag, so these dry inlays are no tags yet.

 The converting machines

 The converting machine is the machine where the dry inlays bobbin becomes a bobbin of “wet inlays”, that means that the bobbin no longer brings only dry inlays but it will bring the inlays cut as tags and it will have adhesive substance.